Tesla shares gain on robotaxi launch

 Special invitations were sent to selected Tesla Model Y drivers early in the morning of 20 June, giving them permission to use their cars for the city’s geo-fenced robotaxi launch.

-That pushed Tesla shares higher in pre-market trading, even as S&P 500 futures fell on concerns over president Trump’s response to the escalating crisis in the Middle East.
+That pushed Tesla shares higher in pre-market trading on Friday, even as S&P 500 futures fell on concerns over president Trump’s response to the escalating crisis in the Middle East.
 Tesla frequently ranks as one of the top stocks among retail investors and the robotaxi launch could be the first step in repaying this faith.

 “We view this autonomous chapter as one of the most important for Musk and Tesla in its history as a company,” said Ives.

-What will the Tesla robotaxi launch in Austin involve?
+What did the Tesla robotaxi launch in Austin involve?

 That should just be the start, though.